unChaz/sci-fi-5e/srd/equipment/adventuring_gear.md

 **_Flashlight Attachment._** A flashlight attachment can be attached to the side of most firearms.

 **_Mechanical Lock._** A key is provided with the lock.
-Without the key, a creature proficient with thieves’ tools can pick this lock with a successful DC 15 Dexterity check.
+Without the key, a creature proficient with thieves' tools can pick this lock with a successful DC 15 Dexterity check.
 Your GM may decide that better locks are available for higher prices.

 **_Handcuffs_** These metal restraints can bind a Small or Medium creature.
 Escaping the manacles requires a successful DC 20 Dexterity check.
 Breaking them requires a successful DC 20 Strength check.
 Each set of manacles comes with one key.
-Without the key, a creature proficient with thieves’ tools can pick the manacles’ lock with a successful DC 15 Dexterity check.
+Without the key, a creature proficient with thieves' tools can pick the manacles' lock with a successful DC 15 Dexterity check.
 Manacles have 15 hit points.

 **_Mess Kit._** This tin box contains a cup and simple cutlery.
 The box clamps together, and one side can be used as a cooking pan and the other as a plate or shallow bowl.